Forest-Modelling-Lab/3D-CMCC-FEM/README.md

 The **3D-CMCC-FEM** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 The **3D-CMCC-FEM** code is released under the GNU General Public Licence v3.0 (GPL).
 See the LICENSE file along with this program for more details.
 If not, see http://www.gnu.org/licenses/gpl.html.

 This page contains all the code releases developed over the time at CNR on the open source distribution of the computer simulation forest model **3D-CMCC-FEM**.
-The model has been developed and is maintained by the **Forest Modelling Laboratory** at the National Research Council of Italy, Institute for Agricultural and Forestry Systems in the Mediterranean (CNR-ISAFOM), Perugia.
+The model has been developed and is maintained by the **Forest Modelling Laboratory** at the National Research Council of Italy, Institute for Agricultural and Forestry Systems in the Mediterranean (CNR-ISAFOM), Perugia, and at the University of Tuscia, Department of Innovation in Biological, Agro-food and Forest Systems (UNITUS-DIBAF), Viterbo.

-All source code and documents provided here are subject to copyright(c) by the CNR.
+All source code and documents provided here are subject to copyright(c) by the CNR and UNITUS.

 In case you have copied and/or modified the **3D-CMCC-FEM** code overall, even in small parts of it, you may not publish data from it using the name **3D-CMCC-FEM** or any **3D-CMCC-FEM** variants unless you have either coordinated your usage and their changes with the developers listed below, or publish enough details about your changes so that they could be replicated.

 The **3D-CMCC-FEM** has been developed by:
 Alessio Collalti
+Daniela Dalmonech
 Alessio Ribeca
-Daniela Dalmonech
 Gina Marano

-*Forest Ecology Laboratory* at the National Research Council of Italy (CNR),Institute for Agricultural and Forestry Systems in the Mediterranean (ISAFOM), Via della Madonna Alta, 128, 06128 - Perugia (PG), Italy.
+*Forest Ecology Laboratory* at the National Research Council of Italy (CNR),Institute for Agricultural and Forestry Systems in the Mediterranean (ISAFOM), Via della Madonna Alta, 128, 06128 - Perugia (PG), Italy, and Tuscia University (UNITUS), Department for innovation in biological, agro-food and forest systems (DIBAF), Via S. Camillo de Lellis, snc 01100 - Viterbo, Italy.

 *DISCLAIMER*
-CNR accepts no responsibility for the use of the **3D-CMCC-FEM** in the form supplied or as subsequently modified by third parties.
-CNR disclaims liability for all losses,damages and costs incurred by any person as a result of relying on this software.
+CNR and UNITUS accept no responsibility for the use of the **3D-CMCC-FEM** in the form supplied or as subsequently modified by third parties.
+CNR and UNITUS disclaims liability for all losses,damages and costs incurred by any person as a result of relying on this software.
 Use of this software assumes agreement to this condition of use.
-Removal of this statement violates the spirit in which **3D-CMCC-FEM** was released by CNR.
+Removal of this statement violates the spirit in which **3D-CMCC-FEM** was released by CNR and UNITUS.

 For any further information please contact us:
 -Alessio Collalti (Lab.
 Head and Model Principal Investigator): alessio.collalti@cnr.it
 -Daniela Dalmonech: daniela.dalmonech@isafom.cnr.it
 -Alessio Ribeca: a.ribeca@unitus.it
--Paulina Puchi: paulina.puchi@isafom.cnr.it
--Elia Vangi: elia.vangi@isafom.cnr.it
--Gina Marano: gina.marano@usys.ethz.ch
+-Gina Marano: ginamarano.forest@gmail.com
 -The model: 3d-cmcc-fem@gmail.com
--The lab: forest.modelling.lab@isafom.cnr.it
+-The lab: forest.modelling.lab@gmail.com

-or look at the **3D-CMCC-FEM** web-site:https://www.forest-modelling-lab.com/the-3d-cmcc-model
+or look at the **3D-CMCC-FEM** web-site:https://www.forest-modelling-lab.com/

 For references on **3D-CMCC-FEM**: